-In the last couple of years, the studio has been offering one-on-one workshops (two to three days) for established and emerging artists who want to add sandblast-carved glass to their toolbox.
+In the last number of years, the studio has been offering one-on-one workshops (two to three days) for established and emerging artists who want to add sandblast-carved glass to their toolbox.

 Contact the shop for details.